rzheng95/ExplorientBookingSystem/README.md

 This web application is designed and built for the Explorient Travel Services, Inc.

-This program is written in Angular and is using Firebase as backend which includes storage, hosting, and authentication.
+This program is written in Angular and is using (BaaS) Firebase as backend which includes storage, hosting, and authentication.

 This web application is still under development.
-It is not a completed application.
+It is not yet a completed application.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.16.